 Abandoned buildings with crumbling walls.
 Deserted streets.
 Eerie silence.
-Scattered across Europe are a number of once-bustling towns that are now left uninhabited.
+Scattered across Europe Dropdown content are a number of once-bustling towns that are now left uninhabited.
 Some were the scene of fierce fighting; others were abandoned when natural disasters struck.
-From France to Norway, these are the ones you should add to your bucket list.
+From France Dropdown content to Norway Dropdown content, these are the ones you should add to your bucket list.

 Today, the town's crumbling buildings are a brutal reminder of that fateful day.
 Houses and shops lie in ruins, some retaining original details – rusting lamps, sewing machines and pots and pans.